 To stop from drifting into micro-managing, here are a few key practices to follow:

 - Set clear goals & communicate them.
 Create an easy-to-understand project plan with milestones.
-This living document will be the roadmap for your entire project team, where they can check to see how they’re tracking against expectations.
+This living document will be the roadmap for your entire project team.
+They can check to see how they’re tracking against expectations.
 Basecamp and Google Sheets are two tools we love for project management collaboration.

 - Assign responsibility.
 You don’t need to own every piece.
 Your team should have accountability for their parts.
 At AAC, that means the design lead is responsible for making sure that the graphics are ready by deadline while the programming lead manages the developer team to meet their own production schedule within the larger project plan.